 This may sound simple enough, but because of the short length and the meaning that it is supposed to carry, many people get very stressed out about writing or developing a proper toast for an upcoming event.
 What follows are a few tips for creating a memorable, effective and well-received toast.

 Tips for effective toasting

 - Be prepared.
-Find out who you will be toasting and the audience who will be hearing your toast.
+Find out who you will be honoring and the audience who will be hearing your mini-speech.
 What you will be saying in your toast needs to be appropriate to both.

 - Keep it short.
 Most toasts last no longer than two minutes.
 Brevity is a blessing.

 - Be kind.
 A toast should be sweet, kind and generous.
 Do not confuse the toast with a roast, which I will talk about next week.